-Good fats are an essential part of a dog’s diet.
+Good fats are one of your dog’s essential nutritional requirements.
 Animal fats, certain oils and fatty acids, including omega 3 and 6, not only make your dog’s food more inviting to them, but also promote skin and coat health.
 They are also important as an energy source for your dog.
 Fats should make up 10-20% of your dog’s diet.

 While humans seem to have classified carbohydrates as a sometimes treat, our dogs do need them every day as an energy source.
 The carbohydrate source should be one of the top three ingredients listed on the packet.
 Popular sources of carbohydrates for dogs include wheat and barley.
-Some dogs will have intolerances to grains, but there are many grain-free formulations on the market.
+Very rarely, some dogs will have intolerances to grains, but there are grain-free formulations on the market for these uncommon cases.
 These pet foods rely on rice, potato, sweet potato and corn as the key source of carbs.
 Carbohydrate content will depend on your pet and the specific food you choose, but generally, 25-40% carbohydrates is considered a moderate amount.

 Vitamins and minerals

 Dogs need a number of vitamins and minerals to stay healthy.
 Not only will they draw from the vitamins in the carbohydrate, protein and fat sources in their food, but scientific pet food formulations also add additional vitamins and minerals.
-Each different formulation will include different rations, but good things to look out for on the label include B vitamins, Vitamin C and E, zinc, omega 3 and 6, and DHA.
+Each different formulation will include different rations, but good things to look out for on the label include B vitamins, Vitamin C and E, zinc, omega 3 (e.g. DHA) and omega 6.

-As dogs’ nutritional needs are so specific, it’s wise to rely on scientifically formulated dog food to deliver the nutrients they need.
+As their nutritional needs are so specific, it’s wise to rely on scientifically formulated dog food to deliver your dog’s nutritional requirements.
 Good quality dog food will have a clear breakdown of the nutritional tiers of the food so you can ensure it is formulated for your dog’s best health.
-Feel free to chat to your local Petbarn team member to find the best food for your pet.
+Feel free to use our Dog Food Finder Tool or come in-store to chat with your local Petbarn team member to find the best food for your pet.